Have you ever felt that your computer feels a little draggy? I've felt it

 Cleaning temp files is straightforward and feels like a breeze.
 Open

-autoremove.
+sudo apt-get autoremove.

 You'll be prompted to enter your administrator password.

-Tada, You have cleaned all temp files from your Linux desktop.
+Tada, you have cleaned all temp files from your Linux desktop!

 Restart